awsdocs/aws-greengrass-developer-guide/doc_source/opcua.md

    + Make sure to specify the Lambda function as Long\-Running\.
    + Give it at least 64MB of memory size\.

    You can now create a deployment with your latest configuration\.
-You can find details in [Deploy Cloud Configurations to an AWS Greengrass Core Device](configs-core.md)\.
+You can find details in [Deploy Cloud Configurations to an AWS IoT Greengrass Core Device](configs-core.md)\.

 ## Verify that your Lambda function is receiving OPC\-UA Publishes and posting them onto Greengrass<a name="opcua-verify-lambda"></a>